0is1/wp-twitter-account-box/README.md

 * Better error handling
 * Documentation
 * Test with different WP-versions
+* Clean things up when uninstalling the plugin

 ## Did you notice a bug?
 * Please tell about it: janne [AT] jannejuhani.net